 Identify current and new academic programs with growth potential

-Identify opportunities for new academic structures
+Identify opportunities for academic restructuring

 Identify instructional efficiencies

-Additional and Ongoing Work
+Additional & Ongoing Work

 Student Success Committee

 WVU must improve student retention, persistence and graduation rates.Read More

 WVU must incentivize faculty to be engaged, productive and collaborative and to contribute to the University’s mission.Read More